v3rtx/angularjs-rails-resource/README.md

 with the ability to exclude all attributes by default and only serialize ones explicitly allowed, specify other serializers to use for an attribute and even specify that an attribute is a nested resource.

+AngularJS automatically excludes all attribute keys that begin with $ in their toJson code.

 ### railsSerializer
 * railsSerializer(options, customizer) - Builds a Serializer constructor function using the configuration options specified.
     * **options** {object} (optional) - Configuration options to alter the default operation of the serializers.
 This parameter can be excluded and the